 Our extensive payment services ensure a high success rate when accepting online payments from your customers.

 In India, the expansion of digital payments will be a long-term process that will open up new opportunities.
 From public and private organizations to, most importantly, the consumers- everyone is helping in the advancement of the digital payment landscape.

 If you are a business owner who hasn’t jumped on the digital bandwagon, this is your sign to do it!

 NTT DATA Payments Services offers a complete payment solution to advance your business through our wide range of products and services, including payment gateway, POS machine, IVR payments, Bharat QR Scan and Pay, and the mGalla app.

 1. What are the types of digital payments?

 There are many types of digital payments in India and other parts of the world.
-Some of them are- banking cards, UPI, mobile wallets, POS machines, internet banking, mobile banking, banks pre-paid cards, USSD and AEPS.
+Some of them are- banking cards, UPI, mobile wallets, POS machines, internet banking, mobile banking, bank pre-paid cards, USSD, and AEPS.

 2. How did digital payments start in India?

-By utilising electronic banking at its branches, Industrial Credit and Investment Corporation of India (ICICI) launched online banking services in India in 1996.
+By utilizing electronic banking at its branches, the Industrial Credit and Investment Corporation of India (ICICI) launched online banking services in India in 1996.
 Banks, including Citi, IndusInd, and HDFC, offered online banking services later in 1999.